MeganTran6023/MeganTran6023/README.md

 # 👋 Hi I'm Megan Tran!

 I am a rising senior at the University of South Florida.
-I primarily work on machine learning projects using Python; I also enjoy learning shell scripting including Bash using Ubuntu (Linux distribution).
+I primarily work on machine learning projects using Python; I also enjoy learning shell scripting using Ubuntu (Linux distribution).

 # Stats